 Current taxation comprises tax payable calculated on the basis of the expected taxable income for the year, using the tax rates enacted or substantially enacted at the financial position date, and any adjustment of tax payable for previous years.

 Deferred taxation is charged to the income statement except to the extent that it relates to a transaction that is recognised directly in equity, or a business combination that is an acquisition.
 The effects on deferred taxation of any changes in tax rates is recognised in the income statement, except to the extent that it relates to items previously charged or credited directly to equity.

 A deferred taxation asset is recognised to the extent that it is probable that future taxable profits will be available against which the associated unused tax losses and deductible temporary differences can be utilised.
 Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realised.

 An associate is a company over which the Group has significant influence, but not control.
 Significant influence is the power to participate in the financial and operating policy decisions of a company but is not control over those policies.

-The equity method of accounting for associates is applied in the Group financial statements.
+The equity method of accounting for associates is applied in the consolidated financial statements.
 In applying the equity method, account is taken of the Group's share of accumulated retained earnings and movements in reserves from the effective dates on which the companies became associates and up to the effective dates of disposal.
 In the event of associates making losses, the Group recognises the losses to the extent of the Group's exposure.

 The Company carries its investment in associates at cost less any accumulated impairment losses.